nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Creating a session: `session /create`
 > Creates a new session.<br>
-> A session represents a period of time and contains one or more activities.
+> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `session /create /n [SESSION_NAME] /d [SESSION_DATE] /pl [NAME1 NAME2 ...]`